 H2O on present-day Mars is never liquid (with perhaps extremely rare exceptions), but changes between solid and vapor directly.
 This is unlike Earth, where ice is lost primarily through melting rather than through sublimation.
 Many permafrost processes relevant for Mars occur rarely, if at all, anywhere on Earth.
 A series of studies has been devoted to the exchange of water vapor between the Martian atmosphere and a porous subsurface.

-Stability with respect to sublimation: When the downward pumping balances or exceeds the upward loss, the ice is "stable" with respect to sublimation loss, i.e. no net loss occurs at all.
-In other words, the humidity of the atmosphere balances that of the buried ice.
-This factor, and specifically the atmospheric water vapor content, may also play a significant role for the persistence of extremely old "fossil" ice in one of the Dry Valleys of Antarctica, although other factors, such as nearly impermeable salt crusts, may also be important there.
+Stability with respect to sublimation: When the time-averaged absolute humidity in the atmosphere exceeds that of buried ice, the ice is "stable" with respect to sublimation loss, because no net loss occurs.
+This factor, and specifically the atmospheric water vapor content, may also play a significant role for the persistence of extremely old "fossil" ice in one of the Dry Valleys of Antarctica [S09], although other factors, such as nearly impermeable salt crusts, may also be important there.

 Thermal pumping and in-situ growth of ice from the vapor phase: Temperature cycles can pump water vapor into a porous subsurface.
 The amplitude of seasonal temperature variations decays quickly with depth, and the nonlinear dependence of saturation vapor pressure on temperature causes a net downward flux.
 This process has been studied by Mellon and Jakosky in 1993, and only occurs when the atmosphere is humid enough.
 It leads to the formation of ice in the void spaces.
 Troy Hudson has reproduced this process in the laboratory [H09].
 Remarkably, the ice produced by vapor deposition contains bubbles, which may trap old martian air.